French men are rude but good lovers while French women are hot but don’t use deodorant. Is there any truth to the most prevalent French stereotypes?

-You can find them in restaurants and it is certainly more common in France than in say the US or Canada but it’s not an everyday food.
+You can find them in restaurants and it is certainly more common in France but it’s not an everyday food.
 Sure, you can find frog legs and escargot at many open markets and supermarkets in France.
 At our supermarket, they even sell frozen bags of escargot.
-But these two French delicacies are usually reserved for special occasions like a big diner party or a holiday meal.
+But these two French delicacies are usually for special occasions like a big diner party or a holiday meal.

 10. The French are snobby and rude: False.

 Of all my French friends, some are kind, some are funny, some are serious but none of them are rude.
 So why and how this stereotype started, I can only guess.